 Erected 1960 by Pennsylvania Historical and Museum Commission.

 Marker series.
 This marker is included in the Forbes Road marker series.

 Location.
-40° 25.385′ N, 79° 39.817′ W. Marker is in Murrysville, Pennsylvania, in Westmoreland County.
-Marker is on William Penn Highway (U.S. 22), on the right when traveling east.
+40° 25.562′ N, 79° 40.497′ W. Marker is in Murrysville, Pennsylvania, in Westmoreland County.
+Marker is at the intersection of William Penn Highway (U.S. 22) and Laird Road, on the right when traveling west on William Penn Highway.
 Touch for map.
-Marker is about 500 feet west of Cline Hollow Road.
-Marker is at or near this postal address: 4813 William Penn Highway, Murrysville PA 15668, United States of America.
+Marker is in this post office area: Murrysville PA 15668, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-A different marker also named Forbes Road (approx. 0.6 miles away); Haymaker Well (approx. 1.8 miles away); Murrysville Gas Well (approx. 1.8 miles away); Bushy Run (approx. 4.8 miles away); Pontiac's War (approx. 4.9 miles away); Welcome to Bushy Run Battlefield (approx. 5 miles away); Ambush (approx. 5 miles away); Bushy Run Battlefield (approx. 5.1 miles away).
+At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
+A different marker also named Forbes Road (approx. 0.6 miles away); Haymaker Well (approx. 1.2 miles away); Murrysville Gas Well (approx. 1.2 miles away); William D. Boyce (approx. 4.6 miles away); a different marker also named Forbes Road Pontiac's War (approx. 5.3 miles away); Welcome to Bushy Run Battlefield (approx. 5.4 miles away); Bushy Run (approx. 5˝ miles away).
 Touch for a list and map of all markers in Murrysville.

-Related marker. another marker that is related to this marker.
-Identical marker along the westbound lanes of US Route 22.
+Related marker.
+Click here for another marker that is related to this marker.
+Identical marker along the eastbound lanes of US Route 22

 Also see . . .

 1. Forbes Road (Washington Camp).
 (Submitted on June 25, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)

 2. The Forbes Trail.
 (Submitted on June 25, 2011, by William Fischer, Jr. of Scranton, Pennsylvania.)